mavoll/SimpleObjectDetectionAndTracking/README.md

   <img src="/images/excel_results.jpg" width="600" align="middle">
 </p>

-## Raspberry Pi
+## Raspberry Pi Camera Module
-To use with an Raspberry Pi do something like this:
+To use with the Raspberry Pi Camera Module do something like this:

 ```python
 import io